-The period of performance under the FHOI-CDC is 12 -18 months.
+Length of Periods Explanation of Other: The period of performance for FHOI-CDC is 12 -18 months.

-The period of performance for the FHOI-ENOC is 36 months.
+The period of performance for FHOI-ENOC is 36 months.

-Obligations must be made within six months of notice of award and all grant funds must be expended within the specific time frames established in negotiations.
+The period of performance must begin within six months of notice of award and all grant funds must be expended within the specific time frames established in negotiations.